jason-c-child/taskapalooza/README.md

 #### Are there specific technologies that would fit here better than others?

 I'd recommend using Redis for the caching server.
-Celery or [Kue](https://github.com/Automattic/kue)the task management.
+Celery (python) or [Kue](https://github.com/Automattic/kue) (node) for task management.
 For a database it really doesn't matter much in my thinking; something with low latency reads would be ideal.
 Given that all our long running jobs are out-of-band then it seems like Node/Express/Koa would work well for handling the requests.
 That said, AWS has a swarm of managed services that could be exploited to